Manually Testing Your API (API BLA)

 Collections

-Postman-compatible or SoapUI-compatible collections are preferred, and will be the fastest way to get the API scoped and onboarded for testing.
+Postman-compatible or SoapUI-compatible collections are required, and are the fastest way to get the API scoped and onboarded for testing.

 Examples of Postman-compatible documentation in JSON or YAML format: